dilya-gitit/news_parser/README.md

 ```
 By updating these parameters, you can customize the behavior of the microservice according to your needs.

-### Very important
-When you've made any changes in the source code, to see them, you have to re-build the image and compose the Docker container again.
+When you've made any changes in the source code, to see their effect, you have to re-build the image and compose the Docker container again.
 Run:
 ```bash
 docker build --tag=app . && docker-compose up
 ```